snaplet/docs-old/docs/03-getting-started/04-capturing.md

 hot_standby_feedback = on             # send info from standby to prevent
 ```

-Note that this will increase "table bloat" and WAL on the primary instance as the data will need to live somewhere during the capture.
-You might also setup a dedicated read replica on which the lag behind is not an issue point snaplet to it.
+Please note that these settings may increase "table bloat" and Write-Ahead Logging (WAL) on the primary instance, as the data will need to be stored somewhere during the capture.
+You could also set up a dedicated read replica for Snaplet where lag is not a concern.